anamika-dubey/anamika-dubey.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Congrats *Abodh Poudyal* for successfully defending your Ph.D.
+Congratulations *Abodh Poudyal* for successfully defending your Ph.D.
 I wish you all the best as you embark on the next chapter of your career.